About Me

 About this website

-The current naming came from a startup branding generator which came up with Prava in a logo that I liked so much that I bought the corresponding full branding kit.
-You won't see it anywhere currently as I iterated towards a minimalist style that was more to my personal taste.
-I'm obviously no designer though.
+The current naming came from a startup branding generator which came up with Prava in a logo.
+I like the corresponding UI pack so much that I bought the full branding kit (it was cheap).
+You won't see it anywhere currently - except in the favicon, for now.

 Early along the way I was finally able to try SvelteKit when Sapper was deprecated.
 It's kind of Svelte's Next.js.
 I also use mdsvex, Svelte's flavor of MDX.